 Above all, keep fervent in your love for one another, because love covers a multitude of sins.

 You have heard, more than you needed to, how difficult it is to be in a stepfamily.
-People in step contend with “bratty kids”, “mean stepmoms”, “interfering in-laws”, “angry exes”, and “harsh stepdads”.
-We fight against statistics which tell us the odds are stacked against us.
+People living in step families contend with the same thing conventional families do: bratty kids, financial struggles, interfering in-laws, and the like.
+In addition to all that, you can add angry exes, family members who merely tolerate your presence, custody issues, visitation schedules to the mix and you the best environment for mistakes, misunderstandings, and mayhem.
+We also battle statistics which tell us the odds are stacked against us.
 After all;

-- It takes four to eight years for a remarried family to “gel” and feel like a family.
+It takes four to eight years for a remarried family to “gel” and feel like family.

-- The divorce rate for remarriages with children is almost 65%, with most divorces occurring within the first four years—before the family has had time to bond.
+The divorce rate for remarriages with children is almost 65%, with most divorces occurring within the first four years.
+Which means people are giving up before the family has had time to bond.

-If that weren’t enough, those of us who live in step experience more daily stress as a normal course of doing “stepfamily life” than any other family category.
-Every day we navigate roads full of marriage derailing potholes like; disparity of treatment between natural and step children, shock of realizing instant love is a myth, co-parenting issues with former spouses, financial strain due to child and/or spousal support obligations, loyalty conflicts, extended family acceptance, legal issues related to the care of stepchildren and so on.
-These partners in crime conspire to kill our dreams of happily ever after.
+If that weren’t enough, those of us who live in stepfamilies experience more chronic stress as a normal course of doing “stepfamily life” than most other family categories.
+Every day we navigate roads full of marriage derailing potholes like; disparity of treatment between natural and step children, the shock of realizing instant love is a myth, co-parenting issues with former spouses, financial strain due to child and/or spousal support obligations, loyalty conflicts, extended family acceptance, legal issues related to the care of stepchildren and so on.
+Chronic stress disrupts nearly every system in our bodies, from suppressing our immune systems to upsetting our reproductive systems.
+Stress, stats, and plain ole stepfamily life, conspire to kill our dreams of happily ever after.

-This is the short list!
-While the challenges can be perplexing, the benefits are worth facing them.
+This is just some of the benefits on my list.
+While the challenges can be perplexing, the benefits we gain make facing them worth figuring out how to overcome those challenges.
 Every day we wake up and ask God for strength.
 Every day we extend grace, patience and forgiveness because we know the blessings far outweigh the difficulties.

 My husband and I gladly walk this precarious road of stepfamily living because we have our eyes on the prize: a truly bonded family.
 Am I being realistic?
-I would not have thought so had it not been for the faithfulness of God, my partners in building this family, and my husband’s stepdaughter (the daughter his first wife brought into their marriage, also known as “our oldest”).
-One Mother’s Day she handed me a gift and said, “It’s wonderful having two moms.”
-Which leads me to my personal favorite blessing; a heart kept young by surprising acts of love.
+I would not have thought so had it not been for my husband’s stepdaughter (the daughter his first wife brought into their marriage, otherwise known as “our oldest”).
+One Mother’s Day she handed me a bag with a gift inside and said, “It’s wonderful having two moms.”
+Which leads me to my personal favorite blessing received living in a stepfamily; a heart joyfully stunned by surprising acts of love.